Korean Persimmon Leaf Tea

 Sweet Rice Punch (Traditional Korean Malted Barley Grain Drink)

-Sikhye is a traditional Korean sweet rice punch made by steeping malted barley powder in lukewarm water, straining the milky liquid, adding cooked rice, and holding the mixture at around 60 degrees Celsius for one hour until the rice grains float.
-The amylase enzymes in the malt break down the rice starch, producing a distinctly malty, clear sweetness with grain depth.
-Only the clear top liquid is used after settling to keep the punch from turning cloudy, and simmering it with sugar and sliced ginger for 20 minutes rounds the sweetness while adding a gentle spiced warmth to the finish.
-Served well chilled with the reserved floating rice grains and pine nuts on top, the cold temperature sharpens the malty aroma and makes each sip crisp and refreshing.
+Sikhye is a traditional Korean sweet rice punch made by steeping malted barley powder in lukewarm water, straining the liquid, adding cooked rice, and holding the mixture at around 60 degrees Celsius for one hour until the rice grains float to the surface.
+The amylase enzymes in the malt break down the rice starch, producing a distinctly malty, clear sweetness with grain depth that no sugar alone can replicate.
+Only the clear top liquid is used after settling -- discarding the sediment keeps the punch from turning cloudy.
+Simmering with sugar and sliced ginger for 20 minutes rounds the sweetness and adds a gentle, spiced warmth to the finish.
+Served well chilled with the reserved floating rice grains and pine nuts on top, the cold temperature sharpens the malty aroma and makes each sip crisp.
+Temperature control during the steeping stage is critical: if the mixture exceeds 70 degrees Celsius, the amylase denatures and the grains will not float, so keeping a steady 60-degree hold determines whether the preparation succeeds.

 Korean Pepper Leaf Kimchi